-One of the main concerns regarding business credit cards is how to establish personal credit.
-The first thing you should do when trying to establish your business credit is ensuring that all payments made your various vendors are being reported to the credit agencies.
+One of the main concerns regarding business credit cards is how to establish credit.
+The first thing you should do when trying to establish your business credit is to ensure that all payments made to your various vendors are being reported to the credit agencies.
 Without any business credit, you will be using your personal credit to secure any business debt.
-Keep your business and personal finances separate will help reduce any personal credit risk.
+Keeping your business and personal finances separate will help reduce any personal credit risk.

 How to compare a business credit card